dmltdev/mongo-error-codes/CONTRIBUTING.md

   ```

 - **Code Style**
-  Ensure your code follows the project's style guidelines.
-Consider using ESLint and Prettier.
+  Ensure your code follows the project's style guidelines defined in `biome.json`.

 - **Testing**
   Run tests to ensure your changes work as expected: